-For many schools, the Easter holidays begin in less than 4 weeks time.
+This year, Easter is more important than ever as we approach the first external exams in two years.
 So now is the time to start preparing to make sure your child is ready to start revising and can use the time effectively.

-Here’s our checklist for students of things to do before the Easter Holidays start
+Here’s our checklist for students of things to do for the Easter Holidays

 1. Print off your exam timetable